bcrowell/bcrowell.github.io/faster_than_light/index.md

 Therefore the two intervals must have opposite signs.
 We've picked the convention that timey vectors have positive intervals, so we'll assign negative intervals to spacey ones.
-A meter stick's spacetime vector is minus the square of its length, in the appropriate units (such as light-years).
+A meter stick's spacetime vector is minus the square of its length, in the appropriate units (such as meters or light-years).

 We're now all set to discuss the multiple impediments that relativity places in the way of would-be faster-than-light astronauts.